 This page should guide you through the initial steps of contributing to Status.
 Welcome to the window onto a better web, it’s wonderful to see you!

 We know that getting set up and finding a bug which is a good fit for your skills can be a challenge.
 We’re always looking for ways to open access, improve our processes and make it easier to participate in the open source community that is Status.
-If you’re having any trouble following this documentation, or hit a barrier you can’t get around, please ask in the #introduction room in chat.status.im or contact email@example.com.
+If you’re having any trouble following this documentation, or hit a barrier you can’t get around, please contact us in Status in the #support channel or in Discord.
 We’re determined to solve hurdles for new contributors.

 Status is ambitious - we have a mobile app; a desktop app; we work deep down in Ethereum on both Light Clients and the Whisper protocol; and we are researching and building a new client in a language called Nim.
 If this seems like a lot, don’t worry!
 It just means there are many different ways to contribute and a truly diverse array of skills we require.